jaredLunde/render-props/README.md

 **MousePosition** [**`@render-props/mouse-position`**](./packages/mouse-position)

-A component with an and performant interface for tracking the position of the mouse as it moves around the screen - perfect for UX analytic tracking and also in-browser gaming.
+A component with a performant interface for tracking the position of the mouse as it moves around the screen - perfect for UX analytic tracking and also in-browser gaming.